danielsaidi/ApiKit/README.md

 </p>

 ## About ApiKit

-ApiKit builds on the basic concept of environments and routes and provides lightweight types that make it easy to integrate with any REST-based APIs.
+ApiKit is a Swift SDK that helps you integrate with external REST APIs.

 ApiKit has lightweight `ApiEnvironment` and `ApiRoute` protocols that make it easy to model any REST-based API.
-It also has an `ApiRequest` that can define a route and response type, for even easier use.
+It also has an `ApiRequest` that can define a route and response type for even easier use.

 Once you have an environment and routes, you can use a regular `URLSession` or a custom `ApiClient` to fetch any route or request from any environment.